 Many applicants want to apply for DTV together with a spouse or children.
 Because the information circulating in online communities and services can vary widely, grounding your preparation in official guidance is especially important for family applications.

-What you'll learn: How family applications work in principle, what additional documents are likely needed, and why direct confirmation with the embassy is necessary.
+What you'll learn: How family applications work in principle, what additional documents are likely needed, the overall preparation flow for traveling as a family, and why direct confirmation with the embassy is necessary.

 How Family Applications Work